office (704) 661-0100

 • Have you made any changes to the hardware?

-Did you know that often when you download a new program, the default settings sometimes allow it to start when the computer boots.
+Did you know that often, when you download a new program, the default settings sometimes allow it to start when the computer boots?
 This can significantly slow down your system.
-We check for applications that start up automatically and per your guidance we turn them to manual start.
+We check for applications that start up automatically, and per your guidance, we turn them to manual start.

-Like computer rebooting, resetting your internet is typically the easiest fix for connectivity problems.
+Like rebooting a computer, resetting your internet connection is typically the easiest fix for connectivity problems.
 When this does not work, you typically need outside assistance.
 With wireless, you may have a router and modem separately or in one box.
 Either way, you can reset your internet by unplugging its power source for at least 30 seconds.
 Then plug it back in and wait for the internet to reconnect.
 If an internet reset does not work, your next best option is to call your provider.
-Service could be down in your area, or your provider may need to fix something on their end, such as by conducting an update.
+Service could be down in your area, or your provider may need to fix something on their end, such as conducting an update.
 When nothing works, they will likely send a technician to your home.

 Let's Talk About Our Prices